polarfire-soc/polarfire-soc-zephyr-applications/samples/drivers/misc/ft800/README.rst

    :goals: flash
    :compact:

-To build the sample for `VM800C board`_ the shild must be defined as described
+To build the sample for `VM800C board`_ the shield must be defined as described
 below:

 .. zephyr-app-commands::